jeremypeter/grunt-litmus/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+0.1.3 - Add +1 to each duplicate title
 0.1.0 - Initial release